-One year on from the passage of the BOTS Act, Niels Sodemann (CEO, Queue-it) and Rami Essaid (Co-founder, Distil Networks) explore its impact on the ticketing ecosystem.
+One year on from the passage of the BOTS Act, Niels Sodemann (CEO, Queue-it) and Rami Essaid (Co-founder, Distil Networks, now part of Imperva) explore its impact on the ticketing ecosystem.

-Rami Essaid, CEO of Distil Networks and Niels Sodemann, CEO of Queue-it, hosted a conversation that reviewed recent U.S. legislation around security on online ticket sales and the key points in a major onsale where primary ticket sellers are still vulnerable to fraudulent activity.
+Rami Essaid, CEO of Distil Networks (now part of Imperva) and Niels Sodemann, CEO of Queue-it, hosted a conversation that reviewed recent U.S. legislation around security on online ticket sales and the key points in a major onsale where primary ticket sellers are still vulnerable to fraudulent activity.

 Bots first entered popular consciousness in 2016 with the passing of the BOTS Act, and have further established their mainstream presence through messaging and social media bots.
 They continue to be fought with legislation across the globe — most recently with Ontario’s Ticket Sales Act — however the ticketing industry has been fighting bots for years.